 Our country-month (cm) forecasts are presented in the maps above.
-The country-level forecasts are here shown for Africa only, but half of the constituent models are trained on global data.
 Our models yield results in line with mainstream studies of conflict at the country level.
-For instance, we forecast a high risk of state-based conflict in countries with large populations, in non-democracies and countries with recent regime change, with low or negative growth rates, and with low education levels or other indicators of low socio-economic development.
+For instance, we forecast a higher risk of state-based conflict in countries with large populations, in non-democracies and countries with recent regime change, with low or negative growth rates, and with low education levels or other indicators of low socio-economic development.

 We continue to forecast a high probability of state-based conflict (sb) in countries that have a recent history of conflict or protest events.
 Particularly in Mali, Burkina Faso, Nigeria, South Sudan, DR Congo, Somalia, and Egypt the risk of at least one conflict event is high.
 We continue also to forecast a high probability of state-based conflict in Cameroon, as the recent separatist violence and clashes between government forces and IS (often referred to generally as Boko Haram in this region) continues.
 Despite weekly mass protests in Algeria throughout March calling for an end to President Bouteflika's regime, we forecast a lower probability of state-based violence in May 2019.
 Although Bouteflika has since resigned, growing protests in April against the transitional military regime were repressed and may escalate in May.